 Antiepileptic drugs, also known as anticonvulsants, are medications used to prevent or treat seizures caused by epilepsy.
-These medications work by stabilizing electrical activity in the brain, reducing the frequency and severity of seizures.
-Antiepileptic drugs also find use in treating other conditions, such as bipolar disorder, migraines, and certain types of pain.
+These medications work by stabilizing electrical activity in the brain, thereby reducing the frequency and severity of seizures.
+Antiepileptic drugs are also used to treat other conditions, such as bipolar disorder, migraines, and certain types of pain.

 Mechanism of action